rackerlabs/rs-heat-docs/cloud-monitoring.rst

 Full template
 -------------

 The following template is a combination of all of the snippets above.
-It will create a web server that is monitored with website check and a CPU check.
+It will create a web server that is monitored with a web site check and a CPU check.

 .. code:: yaml